-As part of the FES regional project “Women and the Future of Work in Asia”, the group has chosen to look at ways towards an inclusive digital economy.
+As part of the <link news women-and-the-future-of-work-new-network-selects-areas-for-priority-attention external-link>FES regional project “Women and the Future of Work in Asia”, the group has chosen to look at ways towards an inclusive digital economy.
 “The advent of emerging technologies, automation and gig platforms is going to have a long-term impact on several sectors that are very critical for women's labour force participation.
 It will lead to job losses and gains, as well as shifts in tasks and skills requirements.
 We aim to investigate these changes and look into how to mitigate adverse impact on women's work", Ambika Tandon from the Centre for Internet and Society in India says about her group’s discussions.

 Digitalization can create opportunities for women, such as accessing services or business opportunities from remote areas.
 But when it comes to women as workers, technology is often exacerbating existing inequalities.
 “The platform economy is nascent in Bangladesh, but women are largely excluded from it.
 In some cases, it is replicating existing inequalities women face in public life.
 For example, the lack of safety is preventing women from being employed in ridesharing or delivery services”, Farzana Nawaz, working group member from Bangladesh explains.

 There is a digital divide across the word, in Asia and within societies and between genders.
 Women’s equal and meaningful access to the digital economy is an integral part of the realization of women’s full participation in the future of work and to achieve the Sustainable Development Goals (SDGs) around gender equality and women’s empowerment by 2030.